-This trail is an alternative to the popular and steep Waterfall Gully-Mt Lofty trail.
-The 4.5km trail starts on Main St, Crafers, before heading to Mt Lofty House and the Mt Lofty summit.
+This trail is an alternative to the popular and steep Waterfall Gully-Mount Lofty trail.
+The 4.5km trail starts on Main St, Crafers, before heading to Mount Lofty House and the Mount Lofty summit.
 It only rises 140m compared with 400m for the popular Waterfall Gully track.

 The Crafers to Mount Lofty Trail starts in Crafers, the village once made infamous by bushrangers and tiersmen who frequented the Sawyer's Arms, one of the state's first pubs.
 It meanders through the eucalypt forest of Cleland Conservation Park, ending at the popular Mount Lofty Summit lookout.

 A series of three walking trails starting in Crafers, meandering along quiet country lanes and reserves.

 Each trail is well marked with colour-coded trail markers.
 All three trails begin at the trailhead in Main Street, Crafers, by the roundabout near the freeway exit.
 It is possible to begin in Stirling and hike all the way to Mount Lofty summit.